User Guide

 Each report can be exported to Excel by clicking the Export report button.
 These can then be edited and saved in Excel and imported back into the application using the Import changes button.

-This report is shown by default.
-The report depicts the statistical forecasts and any overrides for all of the planning items.
-Any overrides are shown in blue.
+The Final forecast depicts the statistical forecast and any overrides for all the planning items, while in the Statistical forecast, overrides are not displayed.